-Welcome to Mercy Health Partners.
-We thank you for choosing us for your healthcare.
+Welcome to Mercy Health Muskegon.
+We thank you for choosing us for your health care.
 This information will guide you step by step through the coronary angioplasty procedure, answering your questions and telling you what to expect before, during and after your visit.
-We hope this will ease any uncertainties or fears that you might have and make your experience at MHP as comfortable as possible.
+We hope this will ease any uncertainties or fears that you might have and make your experience with us as comfortable as possible.

 What is a Coronary Angioplasty?